rspamd/rspamd.com/doc/faq.md

 }
 ~~~

 If you use large scale DNS system you might want to set up `hash` rotation algorithm.
-It will significantly increase cache hit rate and reduce number of recursed requests if you have more than one upstream resolver:
+It will significantly increase cache hit rate and reduce number of recursive queries if you have more than one upstream resolver:

 ~~~ucl
  # local.d/options.inc